Naveenkumar-IT/Career-Development-Platform/README.md

 ## 📚 License

-- This project is open source and available under the MIT License.
+- This project is open source and available under the **MIT License**.

 ---